 And then reward yourself by listening to your favorite song.

 When you reward your brain for doing something, it tends to do more of that thing.

 We do those things more that give us pleasure.

 And yeah, we hate those things that give us pain.
-In this case, we don’t want to read boring books even if they might prove useful to us.
+In this case, we don’t want to read boring books even if they might prove helpful to us.

-Rewarding yourself by doing a tough task is one of the best ways to train your mind to do the right things.
+Rewarding yourself by doing an arduous task is one of the best ways to train your mind to do the right things.

 And it’s not only useful while reading boring books, but it can also help you do other things that require focus and concentration.